Tag

 Everyone knows how the story of the infamous Zodiac Killer ends, or rather, doesn’t, with the string of murders in San Francisco in the late 1960s and 1970s still unsolved today.
 Despite this fact, director David Fincher masterfully infuses the journey toward a cold case with suspense, uncertainty, and unease in 2007’s Zodiac.
 The engrossing film revolves around three individuals who become increasingly obsessed with learning more about and finding the killer: cartoonist Robert Graysmith (Jake Gyllenhaal), journalist Paul Avery (Robert Downey Jr.), and detective Dave Toschi (Mark Ruffalo).

 Fincher is a master of building atmospheric tension, and Zodiac is a great example of that.
 The movie transports viewers by meticulously re-creating that era, portraying a city gripped by fear and paranoia.
-It also notably uses methodical pacing, which mirrors the slow, frustrating process of real detective that lasted over several years and took a toll on investigators and journalists alike.
+It also notably uses methodical pacing, which mirrors the slow, frustrating process of real detective work that lasted over several years and took a toll on investigators and journalists alike.
 Of course, standout performances and a tense dynamic between Gyllenhaal and Downey Jr. have helped Zodiac earn the esteemed reputation it enjoys.

 9. Clue (1985)